McNerdius/TailBlazor/readme.md

 ## Step 4 - Set up Build

-A smooth "F5" experience using `dotnet watch` requires the following:
+A smooth "F5" experience using `dotnet watch` requires the following: (Debug is simpler, as there are no automated rebuilds.)

 1) Start `API`
 2) Start `watch-client`